Couples' Wellness During Planning

 - Schedule regular self-care activities, like meditation or yoga, to maintain balance during intense planning periods.

-- Create structured planning schedules with dedicated wellness breaks to prevent burnout and maintain harmony in your relationships.
+- Create structured planning schedules with dedicated wellness breaks to prevent burnout and maintain harmony in your relationship.

 - Set shared wellness goals using the SMART method to ensure both partners stay healthy throughout the planning process.

-- Implement stress management techniques, such as couples' mindfulness and emotionally focused practices, during challenging planning phases.
+- Implement stress-management techniques, such as couples mindfulness and emotion-focused practices, during challenging planning phases.

 Prioritising Self-Care Together